Generalized Dynamical Duality of Quantum Particles in One Dimension

 In this work, we exactly demonstrate a generalized dynamical duality between 1D systems with arbitrary statistics and general coupling strengths.
 We show that all 1D systems --- including bosons, fermions, and anyons --- approach the same momentum distribution after long-time expansion from a trap, given that they share the same scattering length for short-range interactions.
 The asymptotic momentum distribution is uniquely given by the quasi-momenta of the initial state before expansion.
-In this generalized duality manifold, the dynamical fermionization\cite{dyn_fer_expt,Gangardt, Campbell} constitutes a special case where the scattering length is zero.
+In this generalized duality manifold, DF~\cite{dyn_fer_expt,Gangardt, Campbell} and DB~\cite{Campo, Patu3, Minguzzi} constitute two special cases with zero and infinite scattering length, respectively.
 For a typically finite scattering length, we numerically confirm the dynamical duality between different statistics by exactly solving the dynamics of small clusters released from a harmonic trap.
 Our results can be readily detected in quasi-1D ultracold gases with tunable s- and p-wave interactions.
 The effect of a finite p-wave effective range in realistic cold atom experiments is also discussed.

 We start from the Hamiltonian of identical particles in 1D with mass $m$ and coordinates $\{x_i\}$: ($\hbar=1$)

 where $V_T$ is the external trapping potential, and $U$ is the short-range interaction that determines the boundary condition at contact: